vskaush2/Triangulation/README.md

 # Triangulation
 This project describes a generic algorithm to triangulate an n-dimensional polytope.
+This algorithm is implemented both in Python and Mathematica.

+-